rnem/aws/practice-questions/AWS-Certified-Security-Specialty/practice-exam-08.md

 <details markdown=1><summary markdown='span'><b>Answer</b></summary> Correct Answer(s): A, C, E</details>

-Question #4.
-A company has an organization in AWS Organizations.
+4. A company has an organization in AWS Organizations.
 The company wants to use AWS CloudFormation StackSets in the organization to deploy various AWS design patterns into environments.
 These patterns consist of Amazon EC2 instances, Elastic Load Balancing (ELB) load balancers, Amazon RDS databases, and Amazon Elastic Kubernetes Service (Amazon EKS) clusters or Amazon Elastic Container Service (Amazon ECS) clusters.
 Currently, the company’s developers can create their own CloudFormation stacks to increase the overall speed of delivery.
 A centralized CI/CD pipeline in a shared services AWS account deploys each CloudFormation stack.
 The company's security team has already provided requirements for each service in accordance with internal standards.
 If there are any resources that do not comply with the internal standards, the security team must receive notification to take appropriate action.
 The security team must implement a notification solution that gives developers the ability to maintain the same overall delivery speed that they currently have.
 Which solution will meet these requirements in the MOST operationally efficient way?